seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_technical_requirements.md

 1. We don't have to support old or "exotic" browsers.

 1. We don't need to support "offline mode" (The app is usable even without internet connection).
-However it would be a reasonable future requirment for the time tracking app - then we should look also at [Progressive Web Apps](https://web.dev/progressive-web-apps/) and their builders like [Woz](https://github.com/alexkehayias/woz).
+However it would be a reasonable future requirement for the time tracking app - then we should look also at [Progressive Web Apps](https://web.dev/progressive-web-apps/) and their builders like [Woz](https://github.com/alexkehayias/woz).

 1. We can use external managed services (identity providers, mail senders, databases, ...)